hmgomes/hmgomes.github.io/_pages/about.md

 News 2020
 ======

+* (November 2020) Papers
+    * Paper accepted at HPCC 2020
+    * I am responsible for the international collaborations between UoW and Cardiff University w.r.t AI research

-* (October 2020) Papers, Students and ICDM2021
+* (October 2020) Papers, Students and IEEE ICDM 2021
     * Papers accepted at IEEE Big Data 2020 and ROOTS 2020
-    * Appointment as one of the virtual chairs of ICDM 2021
+    * I am the Online Experience/Virtual Chair of ICDM 2021
     * Master and one honour students are finishing this month

 * (September 2020) New website